 What is laser ablation?

 In laser ablation, we emit laser energy inside the varicose vein.
 This energy damages the walls of the vein, causing them to collapse and the vein to close off.
 The body instantly reroutes any blood in the vein to a nearby healthy vein.
 The body then goes about the process of scavenging and absorbing the closed-off vein.
-Dr. Albright And Dr. Dixon have performed countless Laser Ablation procedures and always reassure their patients that they are in good hands.
+Dr. Albright And Dr. Levin have performed countless Laser Ablation procedures and always reassure their patients that they are in good hands.

 Benefits of Laser Ablation On Varicose Veins

 Laser ablation is a minimally invasive method for removing varicose veins.
 Prior to the development of technology such as laser ablation and radiofrequency ablation, the method for removing varicose veins was a surgical procedure known as vein stripping.
 Vein stripping in invasive requires fairly involved recovery and can have complications.